stapelberg/gibot/README.md

 `chans` are the channels that the bot will join and listen for messages on.

-`feeds` is the subset of channels in `chans` that the bot will post activity feed items on, such as when a new issue is created.
+`feeds` are the channels that the bot will post activity feed items on, such as when a new issue is created. `feeds` channels which are not listed in `chans` will be joined temporarily for posting.

 Finally, `repos` are the repos that the bot will use.
 The `token` has to be populated with your Gitlab API token.